jpelopes/RNCab/README.md

 # RNCab

 Android ride sharing app demonstration made with React Native.
-This project is meant to be used along with the React Native and Redux tutorial written by me (check Wiki).
-Each branch corresponds to a section of the tutorial.
+This is part of a tutorial.

 ## Getting Started